flipperdevices/flipperzero-firmware/ReadMe.md

 If you've found an issue and want to report it, please check our [Issues](https://github.com/flipperdevices/flipperzero-firmware/issues) page.
 Make sure the description contains information about the firmware version you're using, your platform, and a clear explanation of the steps to reproduce the issue.

+## I want to propose a new feature

+If you have a feature request or want to vote on an existing one, please use [Discussions](https://github.com/flipperdevices/flipperzero-firmware/discussions).

 ## I want to contribute code

 Before opening a PR, please confirm that your changes must be contained in the firmware.
 Many ideas can easily be implemented as external applications and published in the [Flipper Application Catalog](https://github.com/flipperdevices/flipper-application-catalog).
 If you are unsure, reach out to us on the [Discord Server](https://flipp.dev/discord) or the [Issues](https://github.com/flipperdevices/flipperzero-firmware/issues) page, and we'll help you find the right place for your code.